rraihansaputra/wp-litestream-docker/README.md

 - integrated litestream with https://github.com/benbjohnson/litestream-docker-example as reference

 Next steps:
+- Somehow abstract the Google creds into ENV/bind (README?)
 - add media upload to s3/gcs too (WP Offload Media Lite?)

 How to run: